 Common Sources of Basement Water

 The three most common sources of basement water are groundwater, surface water, and plumbing failures.
 Groundwater seepage results from pressure on your house’s foundation.
 It will typically enter your basement 12–36 hours after a heavy rain begins.
 You’ll see water around the perimeter of your basement floor, at the bottom of walls, or through cracks in the floor.
-Surface water seepage typically starts about 30 minutes into a heavy rain and stops about 30 minutes after.
+Surface water seepage typically starts about 30 minutes into heavy rain and stops about 30 minutes after.
 Poor drainage and grading can cause water to pool around your house and allow surface water to enter the basement through a window, crack, or upper foundation wall.
 Plumbing issues like leaky pipes, faulty water heaters, and burst washing machine hoses are also common culprits of basement water.

 Tips for Waterproofing Your Basement